Classical Term Rewriting

 Predicates for matching

-• A function that takes a matched expression and returns a boolean value.
-Such a slot will be considered a match only if p returns true.
+- A function that takes a matched expression and returns a boolean value.
+Such a slot will be considered a match only if

-• A Julia type.
-Will be considered a match if and only if the value matching against x has a type that is a subtype of p (typeof(x) <: p)
+returns true. - A Julia type.
+Will be considered a match if and only if the value matching against

 For example,